ISBARA89/financial-performance-analysis-sql/README.md

-# Financial Performance Analysis using SQL
+# Financial & Operational Performance Analysis using SQL

 ## Project Overview
 This project analyzes sales and cost data for a small business using SQL.